 Tom joined Watsi on August 11th, 2016.
-Four years ago, Tom joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Tom's most recent donation traveled 5,400 miles to support Naw Lah, a 24-year-old pregnant woman from Thailand, to fund a safe Caesarean section for her new baby.
+Five years ago, Tom joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Tom's most recent donation traveled 4,500 miles to support Jane, a loving mom-of-3 from Kenya, to fund gallstones surgery so she can live pain-free.

 Naw Lah is a 24-year-old woman who lives in a refugee camp in Northern Thailand.
 She is 40 weeks pregnant with her first child.
 She recently went into labor and was brought to our medical partner's care center by Malteser International (MI) Thailand staff.
 The doctor there initially expected her to deliver the baby vaginally, but when labor stopped progressing, the obstetrician suspected that her baby was in distress.
 Fortunately, our medical partner, Burma Children Medical Fund (BCMF) is helping Naw Law to deliver her baby safely.
 On August 25th, she will undergo an emergency C-Section at BCMF's care center.
 Now, she needs help raising $1,500 to fund her procedure and care.